Surprise ‘wellness check’ for retired Wrightstown firefighter battling cancer

 Friends say it’s no surprise Gene’s taking that spirit into his battle with cancer.

-Firefighters from around the Fox Valley made a surprise house call on Gene since the health crisis has limited his visitors.
+Firefighters from around the Fox Valley made a surprise house call to visit Gene since the health crisis has limited his visitors.

 Gene’s daughter, Gina Thousand says, “He thought a few of the members of the fire department were coming over to do a walk-by through the window.
 So he was pleasantly surprised.
 I think it was very touching to him.”

-The community looked on as fire trucks blazed their sirens to show support in the best way Gene’s family of firefighters could during this pandemic.
+The community looked on as fire trucks blared their sirens to show support in the best way Gene’s family of firefighters could during this pandemic.

-Gene has beaten cancer twice before and friends, the community, and local Five wish him all the best!
+Gene has beaten cancer twice before and friends, the community, and Local 5 wish him all the best!